Massive U.S. aircraft carrier steaming toward Halifax for Canada Day celebration

 The ship saw action in the Gulf War in 1990-91 after Iraq invaded Kuwait, and it later helped enforce the United Nations embargo against Iraq.

-Other operations have included deployments to the waters off Haiti and Bosnia in 1994, Iraq in 2000, Afghanistan in 2006 and several subsequent deployments to the Mediterranean and Arabian Gulf as part of Operation Enduring Freedom, which started with the U.S. invasion of Afghanis
+Other operations have included deployments to the waters off Haiti and Bosnia in 1994, Iraq in 2000, Afghanistan in 2006 and several subsequent deployments to the Mediterranean and Arabian Gulf as part of Operation Enduring Freedom, which started with the U.S. invasion of Afghanistan in 2001.

+The ship, known to its crew as the "Mighty Ike," ended a seven-month deployment to the Mediterranean and Arabian Gulf in December, having taken part in a series of missions in Iraq and Syria.

+The ship's arrival in Halifax is sure to attract big crowds to the waterfront.
+However, some critics are making it clear the warship is not welcomed by all.